2 How to use this book

 2.1.3 Read through the walkthroughs and run the code

-If you’re experienced in data analysis using R, you may be interested in starting with the walkthroughs.
+If you’re experienced in data science using R, you may be interested in starting with the walkthroughs.
 Each walkthrough is designed to demonstrate basic analytic routines using datasets that look familiar to people working in the education field.

-In this approach, we suggest readers be intentional about what they want to learn from the walkthroughs.
-For example, readers may seek out examples of aggregated datasets, exploratory data analysis, the {ggplot2} package, or the pivot_longer() function.
-Read the walkthrough and run the code in your R console as you go.
-After you successfully run the code, experiment with the functions and techniques you learned by changing the code and seeing new results (or new error messages!).
-After running the code in the walkthroughs, reflect on how what you learned can be applied to the datasets, problems, and analytic routines in your education work.
+function.
+Read the walkthrough and run the code as you go.
+After you successfully run the code, experiment with the functions and techniques you learned by changing the code and seeing new results.
+After running the code in the walkthroughs, reflect on how the lessons can be applied to the datasets, problems, and analytic routines in your education work.

-One last note on this approach to the book: we believe that doing data science in education using R is, at its heart, an endeavor aimed at improving the student experience.
-The skills taught in the walkthroughs are only one part of doing data science in education using R. As an experienced R user, you know that this endeavor involves complex problems and collaboration.
-Since part of your task may be to convince others around you of the merits of your analytic tools and approaches, we’ve written this book with that context in mind.
-Chapter 15 in particular explores ways to introduce these skills to your education job and invite others into analytic activities.
-We believe you’ll glean useful perspectives from chapters on concepts you’re already familiar with, too.
+As an experienced R user, you know that this endeavor involves complex problems and collaboration.
+Since part of your task may be to convince colleagues of the merits of your analytic tools and approaches, this book is written with that context in mind.
+Chapter 15, in particular, explores ways to introduce these skills to your education job and invite others into analytic activities.
+You’ll learn useful perspectives from chapters on concepts you’re already familiar with, too.

 2.2 A note on statistics